giraffe-fsharp/Giraffe/README.md

 Afterwards you can create a new Giraffe application by running `dotnet new giraffe`.

+For more information about the Giraffe tempalte please visit the official [giraffe-template repository](https://github.com/giraffe-fsharp/giraffe-template).

 ### Doing it manually

 Install the [Giraffe](https://www.nuget.org/packages/Giraffe) NuGet package: